A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

 Their interplay results in rich many-body physics that gives rise to electronic, vibronic, and phononic structure and, unfortunately, to an exponentially increasing complexity.
 The open quantum systems approach now aims to identify a small subsystem of interest that we can treat explicitly (the "system") while absorbing the remainder into environments (the "baths") \cite{OpenQuantumSystems}.
 The first step is to simplify the Hamiltonian to a form that contains only linear interactions between system and bath(s)

 The gauge freedom of the electromagnetic modes provides various different paths for this.
-An intuitive approach is to isolate the bilinear term $\sum_i-i\hbar q_i/m_i \hat{\textbf{A}}(\textbf{r}_i)\cdot \boldsymbol\nabla_i$ as coupling operator and absorb the quadratic diamagnetic term into dressed photonic operators~\cite{schafer2019relevance,Nazir2022}.
+An intuitive approach is separate the bilinear term $\sum_i-i\hbar q_i/m_i \hat{\textbf{A}}(\textbf{r}_i)\cdot \boldsymbol\nabla_i$ from the modified momentum $\sum_{i=1}^{N_e+N_n} \frac{1}{2m_i} \big[ -i\hbar \boldsymbol\nabla_i - q_i \hat{\textbf{A}}(\textbf{r}_i) \big]^2$ introduced in Eq.~\eqref{eq:coulomb_full} as coupling operator and absorb the quadratic diamagnetic term $\sum_{i=1}^{N_e+N_n} \frac{q_i}{2m_i} \hat{\textbf{A}}(\textbf{r}_i)^2$ into dressed photonic operators~\cite{schafer2019relevance,Nazir2022}.
 A second direction, often more promising for finite systems, is to shift into the multi-polar gauge (detailed in App.~\ref{app:multi}).
-The combination with the long-wavelength approximation then provides a simple bilinear coupling between dipole moment and displacement field.
+The combination with the long-wavelength approximation, which demands that the wave length of the field is much larger than the extend of the matter system, then provides a simple bilinear coupling between electric dipole moment and displacement field.
 In addition, self-polarization terms modify the dynamics of the system and the redefinition of the optical creation and annihilation operators introduce the need to reconsider the interpretation of system and bath.
 Vibrational and phononic interaction follow similarly.
 The influence of nuclear motion on the electron-nuclear interaction can be expanded around the equilibrium configuration

 and truncated at harmonic order, resulting in a bilinearly coupled electron-phonon or electron-vibration coupling that depends on the electronic configuration.
 Note that also here second-order (known as Debye-Waller) corrections appear that require to carefully scrutinize the separation between system and bath \cite{miglio2020predominance}.
 The following derivations and demonstrations are agnostic to such subtleties, as we will focus on the development and illustration of the BBGKY-HEOM methodology.
 A thorough derivation of system-bath couplings for a specific physical realization is evidently essential for meaningful predictions but it is not the focus of this manuscript.